r-Roms/r-Roms-Megathread/docs/index.md

 For Android: Download Firefox from the Play Store, locate the Addons menu and select uBlock Origin.
 Add it to Firefox and remember to only use Firefox to download ROMs.

-## **How to Bypass Download Limits**
+## **Bypassing Download Limits**

-**Google Drive**
+### **Google Drive**
 From time to time when trying to download a file, you may see an error message saying “Download quota exceeded, so you can’t download this file at this time”.
-Here are steps to bypass the download quota limit:
+The steps to bypass the download quota limit are as follows:

-1. Log into your Google account, if you haven’t already.
+1. Sign in to your Google account or create one, if you have not already.
 2. Open Google Drive and go to “My Drive” in the sidebar.
-3. Make a new folder in your drive.
-It doesn’t matter what you name it.
+3. Make a new folder.
+It does not matter what you name it.
-4. Go to the quota'd folder, right click on whatever you want to download, and click “Add Shortcut to Drive”.
+4. Go to the quota'd folder, right click on the file you want to download, and click “Add Shortcut to Drive”.
 5. Navigate to “My Drive” and then to the folder you made, and click “Add Shortcut”.
 6. Go to “My Drive” on the sidebar.
 Right-click the folder you made and click “Download”.
-7. A .zip file with the file(s) you selected will start downloading.
+7. A .zip file with the file(s) you selected starts downloading.

-**MEGA and 1Fichier**
+### **MEGA**

-MEGA and 1Fichier have pretty serious data caps and unlike Google Drive, there is no easy way to get around them.
-To bypass the MEGA and 1Fichier download limits, you will need either a VPN or a list of proxies.
-For the VPN, connect to it and you are good to go.
-For a list of proxies, you will have to use some 3rd party tool like [JDownloader2](https://jdownloader.org/jdownloader2) and give it the list of proxies.
-Do note that this process is fairly advanced.
-After that, you can start downloading by feeding JDownloader2 links to the files you would like to download.
+MEGA has a 5 GB download limit every 24 hours.
+To bypass MEGA's download limits, you will need either a VPN or a list of proxies.
+If you are using a VPN, simply connect to it.
+If you are using a list of proxies, download [MegaBasterd](https://github.com/tonikelope/megabasterd) and configure it with the list of proxies.